solsticedhiver/ssid-logger/README.md

     $ sudo ssid-logger -i wlan0mon

 where *wlan0mon* is a wifi interface already put in monitor mode.
-If not, ssid-logger will do its best to try to put the interface in **monitor mode**, and exits if it fails to do so.

 The default output format is a **sqlite3** database, named *beacon.db*.
 You can choose another name by using the `-o` switch.
 You can select to choose the *csv* format by using `-f csv`.